nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 3.3.4 Locating students: `find` (By: Choon Siong)

-Finds students who satisfy the given search criteria.
+You can search for students who satisfy the given search criteria.

 Format: `find [n/NAME] [s/SCHOOL] [y/YEAR]`